The following deductions are available on Massachusetts state tax returns.

 Certain Gambling Losses

-Massachusetts now allows for the deduction of losses from wagering transactions that were incurred at a MA gambling establishment licensed in accordance with MGL Ch.
+Massachusetts now allows for a deduction for losses from wagering transactions that were incurred at a MA gambling establishment licensed in accordance with MGL Ch.
 23K, or a racing meeting licensee or simulcasting licensee, only the extent of the gains from such transactions.

 Prepaid Tuition or College Savings Plan Deduction